 - You have an open wound in your pelvic area

-Thus, virtually all the reported benefits we know about come from 1) traditional medicinal practices, notably from the Maya in central America and a few southeast Asian cultures; 2) Eastern medicine practitioners and studies; 3) information passed down from generation to generation of women who have carried the practice in their respective lineages; 4) real life case studies from vaginal steam practitioners who have facilitated steams for women around the world; and 5) a fast-growing base of individual accounts of women who have reported on their own personal experiences (see our Steam Stories page; a basic YouTube search for “vaginal steaming” or “yoni steaming” yields even more extensive results).
-The combined sources above have produced voluminous reports that cover a very broad spectrum of ostensible benefits.
+The benefits of vaginal steaming have been reported from various sources, including but not limited to: 1) the Maya in central America; 2) Eastern herbal practitioners and studies of the practice in Southeast Asia; 3) information passed down from generation to generation of women who have carried the practice in their respective lineages all over the world; 4) real life case studies from vaginal steam practitioners who have facilitated steams for women; and 5) a fast-growing base of individual accounts of women who are reporting on their own personal experiences (see our Steam Stories page; a basic YouTube search for “vaginal steaming” or “yoni steaming” yields even more extensive results).
 Some of these include the following:

-- Cleanse the uterus after menstrual bleeding3, 6
+- General cleansing of the uterus after menstruation3, 4, 5, 6

 - Spiritual practice4